 Professionally, Abraham is a professor emeritus of philosophy at the Ben-Gurion University of the Negev (Israel), and has been practicing the Feldenkrais Method for more than two decades, including teaching and directing workshops at venues in Europe (Spain and Germany) and Mexico.

 In his philosophical work, Abraham specializes in the relationship between selfhood and the body, specifically, in the ways in which practices shape persons and their identities.
 As a Feldenkrais practitioner, he works with groups and in person-to-person lessons with people interested in self-healing and transformation.

-Abraham’s books and scholarly articles are phenomenological studies of human experiences, such as being in the world and interacting with objects and persons, as well as of artistic creation and practices that are exercised in the public sphere such as truth-telling (whistleblowing).
+Abraham’s books and scholarly articles are phenomenological studies of basic human experiences, such as being in the world and interacting with objects and persons, as well as of artistic creation and practices that are exercised in the public sphere, such as truth-telling (whistleblowing).
 Most recently, he has published on intersections of the Feldenkrais Method with the cultural domain as representative of a wider “somatic turn” of Western culture.
 In his forthcoming book, The Feldenkrais Method: Power of Self-Transformation, Abraham threads together the themes of selfhood and the body with a somatic practice.

 The following are service marks or certification marks of the Feldenkrais Guild of North America: Feldenkrais, Feldenkrais Method, Guild Certified Feldenkrais Practitioner.